sahilmalhotra0510/io/template/README.md

 Expanding research by the Carbon Leadership Forum to align analysis methods around a common standard for conveying estimates of embodied carbon in construction from extracting, manufacturing and installing materials<sup>5</sup> strategies are being developed to document sources and overcome uncertainty.

 An EPD file is a short version of an entity's Life Cycle Assessment (LCA) report.
-An LCA report must be performed before an EPD can be created.
-The LCA report can be stored privately to protect sensitive info.
-The EPD format avoids sensitive details and can therefore be shared without exposing company secrets.
+The LCA report can be stored privately to protect sensitive data.
+The EPD format allows a public-facing summary to shared without exposing company secrets.

 Storing editable scenario configuration files as YAML allows for faster editing by humans since YAML uses a simple outline format.
 Subsequently there are fewer opportunities for errors.
 YAML is also less intimidating than JSON to new editors.